Strong Defense Representation For Intoxication Assault And Manslaughter

-Intoxication Assault: 3rd Degree Felony: Punishable from 2 to 10 years in the Texas Department of Corrections and up to a $10,000 fine.
-If probation is given there is a mandatory 30 days in jail.
+- Intoxication assault: Third-degree felony: Punishable from two to 10 years in the Texas Department of Corrections and up to a $10,000 fine.
+If probation is given, there is a mandatory 30 days’ jail sentence.

-Intoxication Manslaughter: 2nd Degree Felony: Punishable from 2 to 20 years in the Texas Department of Corrections and up to a $10,000 fine.
-If probation is given there is a mandatory 120 days in jail.
+- Intoxication manslaughter: Second-degree felony: Punishable from two to 20 years in the Texas Department of Corrections and up to a $10,000 fine.
+If probation is given, there is a mandatory 120 days’ jail sentence.

-If person causes the death or serious bodily injury of someone as a result of operating his vehicle while intoxicated, he is likely to be charged with the crime of Intoxication Manslaughter or Intoxication assault.
-In order to prove one of these cases against an individual, the prosecutor must show beyond a reasonable doubt not only that the individual was intoxicated, but that the death or serious bodily injury was a direct result of that intoxication.
+If a person causes the death or serious bodily injury of someone as a result of operating his or her vehicle while intoxicated, he or she is likely to be charged with the crime of intoxication manslaughter or intoxication assault.
+In order to prove one of these cases against an individual, the prosecutor must show beyond a reasonable doubt not only that the individual was intoxicated, but also that the death or serious bodily injury was a direct result of that intoxication.

-I can tell you that all accidents that result in the death or serious bodily injury of an individual will be investigated more thoroughly than a traditional Driving While Intoxicated case.
-This means that each police department will have its best officer’s working the case.
-It also means that you will not be able to refuse taking a blood or breath test.
-If you refuse, a warrant will be issued for your blood.
+I can tell you that all accidents that result in the death or serious bodily injury of an individual will be investigated more thoroughly than a traditional driving while intoxicated case.
+This means that each police department will have its best officers working on the case.
+It also means that you will not be able to refuse a blood or breath test.
+If you refuse, a warrant will be issued for your arrest.

 This means part of the defense on intoxication will be on the actual blood test.
-Was the warrant legitimate; was the blood draw procedures properly followed; Did the lab follow the proper procedures?
-In these type cases it is critical that you are represented by a criminal defense attorney who has tremendous experience in how to attack the government case.
+Was the warrant legitimate?
+Was the blood drawing procedures properly followed?
+Did the lab follow the proper procedures?
+In these type cases, it is critical that you are represented by a criminal defense attorney who has tremendous experience in how to attack the government’s case.

 In many cases, intoxication is not the issue.
-Proving someone committed the offense of Intoxication Manslaughter or Intoxication Assault is a 2 prong test.
+Proving someone committed the offense of intoxication manslaughter or intoxication assault is a two-pronged case.
 The first prong: was the person intoxicated?
-If yes, the State must prove the second prong: was the death or serious bodily injury a direct result of that intoxication?
-One example of this is where there is an accident where a non-intoxicated person runs a stop sign, hitting an intoxicated driver.
-The non-intoxicated person is killed or seriously injured.
-The intoxicated person is not guilty of intoxication manslaughter or intoxication assault, because his intoxication did not directly cause the death of another.
+If yes, the state must prove the second prong: was the death or serious bodily injury a direct result of that intoxication?
+One example of this is where there is an accident where a nonintoxicated person runs a stop sign, hitting an intoxicated driver.
+The nonintoxicated person is killed or seriously injured.
+The intoxicated person is not guilty of intoxication manslaughter or intoxication assault, because his or her intoxication did not directly cause the death of another.